saimonhowlader/saimonhowlader.github.io/_posts/2016-06-28-Jekyll-Blog-GitHub-Pages-1.md

 - fluid design (a step up from responsive grids)
 - easy to add content from a vanilla Chromebook

 With these concerns in mind, most people would recommend a tool such as WordPress.
-And although WordPress makes it very easy to grab a pretty theme and just start writing, it is also very bloated and slow.
-And in the event I'd ever have to make minor stylesheet changes, I'd have to go through a bunch of hoops.
+I played with WordPress for a few weeks and although it is prety easy to set up, and design my own theme, I ultimately found that WordPress requires a lot of maintenance, is bloated, slow and a security nightmare.
+I also realized that if I ever needed to make a small change to stylesheets from my Chromebook I would have to jump through a bunch of hoops.
+It had a simple interface for adding content, but aside from that the program lacked in other areas.

 ### The solution: Jekyll + GitHub + Prose.io